DucManhPhan/DucManhPhan.github.io/_posts/2020-02-10-Some-important-principles-of-OOP.md

     - Avoid duplication code makes us easily change to apply all places where it utilizes.
     - Do not make strange feeling when modifying something.

-3. KISS - Keep It Simple, Stupid
+3. KISS - Keep It Short and Simple

     ```
     Most systems work best if they are kept simple rather than made complicated.
     ```

+    This principle is about making the implementation of the remaining functionality as simple as possible.
+The point here is that the simpler our code is, the more readable, and thus more maintainable it becomes.

     Benefits:
     - Take less time for the maintainer.